 To understand the difference between an integrated and a fragmented operation, we’ll need to explain the concepts of the division of labor and specialization, which began in the past century.

-DIVISION oF LABOR
+5.1 - DIVISION OF LABOR

 The division of labor is one of the hallmarks of capitalism.
 Before Henry Ford’s advancement of the assembly line for automobile production, cars were primarily produced by craftsmen or artisans.
 Every member on the team had a very good working knowledge of virtually all aspects of car manufacturing.
 With the assembly line, a small team of people designed the car and assembly process, while a larger team of unskilled workers built the cars.